ToniMich/aifootballtipster15/README.md

 -- ensures that the public can read data, but only the secure -- backend can write or modify it.
 ```

+4.  **Important: Refresh the Schema Cache**
+    After creating the table, you must tell Supabase to recognize the new schema.
+    - Go to the **API Docs** section in your Supabase project dashboard.
+    - Click on `predictions` in the sidebar.
+    - At the top of the page, you'll see a button to **Reload schema**.
+Click it.
+    - This step is critical to prevent "column not found" errors when the app tries to access new columns like `tally`.

 ### 5. Run the Project Locally